joeygallegos/StudyTime/README.md

-# PowerShell-
+# StudyTime

 ## Goal
-The goal of the script is to get me to focus more.
+Originally designed to help me focus on studying more, this script enables me to do more work.
 It taps into Outlook directly without needing credentials.
 It finds a free 60 minutes or 30 minutes timebox and creates a calendar invite on your primary calendar.
 This should help with making sure you have adequate time to study while also making sure people don't overbook your designated time.
 Ideally, this script should be run on Monday morning and it will hunt your calendar for free time.

 ## Feature Backlog
 - Prioritize a timebox not next to another timebox.
 We don't want to jump from one meeting into direct studying unless we have too.
 Prioritize times where I have padding between meetings.